CEEMS Exporter

 we need to define a map from SLURM order to nvidia-smi

-order and pass it to exporter using
+order and pass it to the exporter using

---collector.slurm.gpu-order-map
+the --collector.slurm.gpu-order-map

 CLI flag.
 In this case, the map definition would be